A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Method

 The macroparticle \DF{}s for dark matter and gas have a similar form.
 For brevity, we introduce the following notation:

 where $n_i$ is a number density and $\nu_i$ is a probability density function for the velocities, equal to either a Dirac delta (for dark matter) or a Maxwell-Boltzmann distribution (for gas).

-The third assumption underpinning these simulations is that the time-evolution of the true \DF{}s $f_\chi, f_B$ is well-approximated even when enforcing that the form of the macroparticle \DF{}s $\hat{f}_\chi, \hat{f}_B$ is preserved.
+The third approximation underpinning these simulations is made by assuming that the time-evolution of the true \DF{}s $f_\chi, f_B$ is well-approximated even when enforcing that the form of the macroparticle \DF{}s $\hat{f}_\chi, \hat{f}_B$ is preserved.
 In other words, after a timestep, the forms of \Eqns\ref{eq:macroparticle-DF_DM} and~\ref{eq:macroparticle-DF_B} can be imposed on the dark matter and gas, albeit with updated values of the parameters.
 We make this point explicit because the full evolution of the \DF{} according to the Boltzmann equation would distort the functional form of the discretization---for example, the softened macroparticles would experience tidal forces and become stretched and sheared---but this is regularly ignored.
-For our purposes, this assumption means we can impose that evolution according to the collision integral does not change the form of the discretization: after an update, the dark matter will have the form \Eqn\ref{eq:macroparticle-DF_DM} and the baryons will have the form \Eqn\ref{eq:macroparticle-DF_B}.
-Because the collision integral is local, it will also not change the masses or positions of any particles.
-Thus, we need only consider the update to the individual particle velocity distributions, and so the Boltzmann equation is
+For our purposes, this assumption means that evolution according to the collision integral only updates the local velocity distributions of the individual particles.
+Thus, the Boltzmann equation is

-and similarly for the baryons $\hat{f}_B$.
+and similarly for the baryons.

-The form of this equation suggests a matching procedure: term $i$ on the left-hand-side can be set equal to term $i$ on the right-hand-side.
+The form of this equation suggests a matching procedure: term $i$ on the left-hand side can be set equal to term $i$ on the right-hand side.
 By doing this matching, we are making an additional assumption: that the phase space densities of macroparticles of the same type do not mix, so each macroparticle evolves as if it is the only particle of its type at its location.
 This assumption is reasonable as long as no particles have identical positions $\vec{x}$, which is already required for the validity of the $N$-body approach.
 Hence, individual macroparticles evolve according to independent collision integrals:

 with $\vec{x}$-dependence implicit and defining $f_\chi^i(\vec{x}, \vec{v}) \equiv n_i (\vec{x}) \, \nu_i (\vec{v})$.
 This equation applies analogously to the baryons.